meet the OurJourney board of directors

 Bianca lives in Raleigh.

-Michele Houmis is a high school theology teacher at St. Joseph Catholic School in Greenville, SC.
+Board Secretary Michele Houmis is a high school theology teacher at St. Joseph Catholic School in Greenville, SC.
 She has a BA in Theology from the Franciscan University of Steubenville, OH, and a Masters in Religious Studies from Providence College.
 Michele volunteers for several campus ministries and frequently speaks about the call to religious life both here in the States and abroad.

 Michele first became interested in helping former prisoners after meeting one and realizing that much of what she thought she knew about their humanity and struggles was inaccurate and incomplete.
 She sees the urgent need to help make the transition from prison to freedom "less harrowing" for men like her friend.